 Commencement is typically held in May.
 All students who complete or will complete their degree requirements within the academic year are eligible to participate in the commencement exercises.

 Students can use Self-Service to search and register for classes, view and print class schedules, print unofficial transcripts, print degree audits, change their address, and pay tuition.
 At the end of the semester, all final grades are posted in Self-Service.
 Self-Service requires a login name and password, which can be obtained through the Information Services department.

 Each student is provided with a Microsoft Outlook e-mail account when they are accepted as a student.
 This campus e-mail system provides the e-mail address of all the students, staff, and faculty at Westminster.
 Students are required to check their campus e-mail frequently because important information is sent to students via e-mail, such as registration deadlines, campus events and activities, or general school announcements.
 Instructors also use Microsoft Outlook to contact students with specific class information.
-For instructions on how to check student e-mail or, linking college email to an off-campus email address, please contact the Help Desk in the garden level of the Giovale Library or call the IS Support Phone at 801.832.2023.
+For instructions on how to check student e-mail or, linking college email to an off-campus email address, please contact the Help Desk on the main floor of the Giovale Library, submit a Help Desk Request, or call the IS Support Phone at 801.832.2023.

-Student ID cards are available in the Health, Wellness, and Athletics Center.
-The card gives access to the fitness center and acts as a library card (giving access to all academic libraries in Utah), a meal card, an activity card, and official college identification.
+Student ID cards are available in the Health, Wellness, and Athletics Center (HWAC).
+The card gives access to the fitness center and acts as a library card (giving access to all academic libraries in Utah), a meal card, an activity card, a UTA pass, and official college identification.
 A semester sticker on the back of the card indicates that the card has been validated through the term indicated.
 Identification cards must be validated each semester.
 Replacement cost is $10.